ndsev/zserio-tutorial-cpp/README.md

 Examples for when an exception will be thrown:
 - **Data type range exceptions**

-  zserio types get mapped to C++ STL types of a bigger type sometimes (e.g. bit:2 to uint8_t).
+  Zserio types get mapped to C++ STL types of a bigger type sometimes (e.g. bit:2 to uint8_t).
 You may assign values that fit into the STL type which will compile fine, but the BitStreamWriter will throw an exception if it does not fit into the zserio schema.
   The same applies to constraints.
   >(Example: Try to give Joe a programming experience of 100 years or make him 100 years old)